obeaune/obeaune/README.md

 <h1 align="center">Hi there, welcome!</h1>
-<h4 align="center">My name is Ana and I'm a developer from Brazil.
+<h4 align="center">My name is Ana and I'm a full-stack developer from Brazil.
 I work and believe in generating a positive impact on people's lives by merging my experience in communication, being a multidisciplinary tutor, with my new knowledge in programming.</h4>
 <br>

 - 👨‍💻 Currently studying web development at [Trybe](https://www.betrybe.com/).
-- 🔭 Right now I'm learning Python.
+- 🔭 Developing software applications with Node.js, TypeScript, MySQL, MongoDB, React.
+- 🌱 Very interested in design patterns and architecture styles.
 - 💬 Ask me anything about cinema and I will be very happy to continue this conversation.
-- 🌱 If you want help with something, you can count on me.

 <hr>